kilmajster/ngrok-spring-boot-starter/README.md

 #  - for unix systems ~/.ngrok2
 ngrok.directory=C:\\Users\\user\\Desktop\\ngrok

-# if for some reason ngrok starting takes longer than really quick you can override time
+# if for some reason ngrok starting takes longer than really quick, you can override time
-# for waiting for ngrok startup what should speed up printing public URLs in logs
+# of waiting for ngrok startup
 ngrok.waitForStartup.millis=3000

 # if for some reason ngrok binary file address has changed you can override it by property corresponding to your OS